 Jeep Wrangler is an amazing SUV with lots of talents, but a high-quality audio system isn’t one of them.
-If you’re an audiophile who wants to install a brand-new third-party radio and have some rock’n’roll music backing you up on the road, we have just the right stuff.
-In a search for the best aftermarket radio for Jeep Wrangler, our experts manually tested dozens of devices from leading brands and picked the following three.
+If you’re an audiophile who wants to install a brand-new third-party radio and have some rock’n’roll music backing you up on the road, I have just the right stuff.
+In a search for the best aftermarket Radio for Jeep Wrangler, our experts manually tested dozens of devices from leading brands and picked the following three.

 They are reliable, technologically advanced, and will become trusty partners on your next off-road journey.
-The list includes two radios from Sony and one from Alpine, and while they’re all worth every single penny, there are some differences that we’ll need to get into.
+The list includes two radios from Sony and one from Alpine, and while they’re all worth every single penny, there are some differences that I’ll need to get into.
 A quick note: these are receivers, not just regular radios – that means you’ll get more useful features.
-And now that we’ve got that out of the way let’s begin!
+And now that I’ve got that out of the way let’s begin!

 Best Aftermarket Radio for Jeep Wrangler Review